 The City completed an initial outfall inventory and priority ranking for each outfall and interconnection discharging from the MS4.
 The priority provides an indication of the potential for an outfall to contain an illicit discharge based on components required by the Permit such as past discharge complaints, the receiving water quality, existing stormwater sample results, and other system characteristics.
 The City also created a framework for tracking inspections, screenings and other IDDE program activities.
 This information, along with the recommended considerations listed in the MS4 Permit, were used to priority rank outfalls in Permit Year 1.
-Based upon completion of outfall screenings in Permit Year 3 outfalls with likely sewer input has been ranked at the top of the list of high priority outfalls for catchment investigations.

-Figure 5-2 : Priority ranking of the City's MS4 outfalls.
+Figure 5-2: Priority ranking of the City's MS4 outfalls